-- The death penalty is no more of a deterrent for prison murder than it is for murder outside prison.
+- The death penalty is no more of a deterrent for murder in prison than outside prison.
 If it were, one would expect more prison murders in non-death penalty states.
-Yet 98% of prison murders occurred in jurisdictions that have the death penalty during the last year that data was available.4
+Yet states without the death penalty have a lower homicide rate among prisoners than states with the death penalty.4

 Even prisoners can be wrongly convicted